jmsaavedrar/linux-environment/README.md

 # OpenCV
 1. Basic Dependecies
   - sudo apt install ffmpeg cmake
-  - sudo install libgtk2.0-dev  libcanberra-gtk-module libcanberra-gtk3-module [graphic interface]
+  - sudo apt install libgtk2.0-dev  libcanberra-gtk-module libcanberra-gtk3-module [graphic interface]
 2. Installing OpenCV 4.1
   We'll use the script insta_all.sh
-  - sudo apt install_all.sh (you can find it in this repo)
+  - bash install_all.sh (you can find it in this repo)
+3. Test opencv
+  - git clone opencv
+  - Go to the folder "test" inside "opencv"
+  - make
+  - ./build/test [image file].
+You can find some images in the folder "images" inside "opencv".